Clan Project Study

 In April 2014, the Clan Project invited the AST Group to undertake a study to assess what improvements might be made to the original Clan design, with particular emphasis on improving its power and therefore its haulage (and thus money-earning) capacity.

-• fit multi-ring narrow lightweight piston valve rings including bronze ones
+- fit multiple narrow lightweight rings to pistons and valves, including bronze ones.

-• adopt direct oil injection rather than atomisation for piston valve lubrication
+- adopt direct oil injection rather than atomisation for piston and valve lubrication.

-• steam injection into the primary air supply to eliminate clinkering and improve grate life
+- steam-injection into primary air supply to eliminate clinkering and improve grate life

 Note: The “Modernising Options” page on this website lists part of the large repertoire of options that the AST Group has a to choose from, each one being of “tried and proven” value.